Irish Elegance: 1919: four-year-old season

 On 14 June 1919, Irish Elegance won the Salford Borough Handicap by six lengths under a weight of 135 pounds.
 Four days later he carried 137 pounds in the Royal Hunt Cup against 25 opponents.
 The Royal Ascot meeting on 1919 was said to mark a "revival of pre-war splendour", with a record crowd which included King George V and Queen Mary.
 Irish Elegance started joint-favourite with the King's horse Jutland and won easily after leading from the start, setting a record for the highest weight ever carried to victory in the race.
 At Goodwood Racecourse on 29 July he was assigned a weight of 142 pounds in the Stewards' Cup and finished second to King Sol.
 Irish Elegance was beaten three-quarters of a length by the winner, to whom he was conceding forty-four pounds and appeared to be a rather unlucky loser, having lost ground at the start.
 By this time he was acknowledged as the best horse in England at distances up to a mile and "the most famous horse of the era".

 On 12 September he carried 142 pounds in the Portland Handicap at Doncaster Racecourse.
 He took the lead a furlong from the finish and drew clear of the field in the closing stages to win very easily by three lengths.
 After this performance, he was described as "not only the fastest horse of the present generation, but probably the fastest there has been".
 His rider, the Australian Brownie Carslake said "I have never ridden a horse like Irish Elegance.
 He gives his rider a grand feel.
 His action is of the smoothest, as he swings along in a stride that is almost effortless."

 Assessment

 In their book A Century of Champions, based on a modified version of the Timeform system, John Randall and Tony Morris retrospectively rated Irish Elegance the best horse foaled anywhere in the world in 1915, ahead of The Derby winner Gainsborough.
 He was also rated the second-best British or Irish-trained sprinter of the 20th century behind Abernant.

 Stud record

 Irish Elegance was retired from racing to become a breeding stallion, starting at a fee of 200 guineas, despite his non-Thoroughbred status.
 He was an almost total failure as a sire of winners and struggled to attract top-class mares.
 One of his daughters, Elegant Girl was the grand-dam of the Champion Hurdle winner Doorknocker.
 Irish Elegance was euthanised in February 1940.

 Pedigree

+Irish Elegance is inbred 4S x 5D to the stallion Uncas, meaning that he appears fourth generation on the sire side of his pedigree and fifth generation (via May Day) on the dam side of his pedigree.